 Japan Open-Air Folk House Museum

-The Japan Open-Air Folk House Museum consists of 20 traditional Japanese building including houses in the old eastern Japan style of architecture, a water mill, a boat house, a takakura (raised storage house) and kabuki theater.
+The Japan Open-Air Folk House Museum (Nihon Minka-en) consists of 20 traditional Japanese building including houses in the old eastern Japan style of architecture, a water mill, a boat house, a takakura (raised storage house) and kabuki theater.

 Taro Okamoto Museum of Art